Frequently asked questions about criminal intelligence legislation

 Criminal intelligence may be targeted at a person who, based on the person’s statements, threats, behaviour or circumstances, may be presumed to be participating in activities that seriously threaten the safety and security of an individual or society.

 In practice, criminal intelligence would be targeted at persons operating and moving in criminal circles, belonging to criminal organisations or participating in ongoing criminal projects.
+If a specific person cannot be identified, certain criminal intelligence methods may be targeted at a group of people.

 Intelligence collection would not be targeted, however, at people who inadvertently become aware of criminal projects, for example.